Go Back

 • Heat the oven to 170C/150C fan/gas 3.
 Season the pork liberally with salt and freshly ground black pepper.

-• Heat the oil in an ovenproof casserole over a medium to high heat and sear the seasoned pork shoulder steaks for 1 minute on each side, working in batches of 2.
+• Heat the oil in a shallow ovenproof casserole over a medium to high heat and sear the seasoned pork shoulder steaks for 1.5 minutes on each side, working in batches of 2.
 Set aside on a plate, then lower the heat to medium.

-• Add the onions and sauté until translucent (about 4 to 5 minutes).
+• Add the onions and sauté for 4 to 5 minutes, stirring occasionally, until translucent.
 Sprinkle over the flour, stir well and cook for 1 minute.
 Then add the cider and deglaze to scrape all the brown bits from the bottom of the casserole.

 • Add the brown sugar, cumin, sage leaves and stock.
 Stir to combine, bring to a simmer and then place the pork steaks on top, and cover with a lid.
 Place in the oven and braise for 1.5 hours.